NCCA/MayaNGL/README.md

 - View axis.

 - Gizmo to translate.
+(Multi selection and transformation using the Shift key)

 ## Future Work:

 - Select: Create more Bounding Volumes (AABB, OBB, Cone, Convex Hull) and add them as a template arg to the make_selectable() function.

-- Replace the functions in the Common.h with native NGL functions.
+- Common: Replace the functions in the Common.h with native NGL functions.

 - Handles: Create transformation handles for rotatiting and scaling selected objects.

+- Model Matrix: Find a way to use only one model matrix for all selectable and movable primitives.

 - Application: Create the demo as a gui to change mouse icon when <q,w,e,r> are pressed.

+- Select: Remove the VariantPrim class and use shaders to show (wrap around) the selected model.